TosteMuffin/Quiz/README.md

 !!!NOTICE!!!
 Version 2.2 and Version 2.3 all happened within the span of about 20 minutes (I am severely caffinated and just zooming) and I forgot to upload Version 2.2 before I started working on Version 2.3, so I will be uploading them as a single file titled Version 2.2 & 2.3.

+Version 2.4: The only change that was made was removing the modules that talk to the file for the leaderboard.
+I will be focusing on cleaning up my code and reordering some of the operations to make it flow better.

 FUTURE PLANS (Will get changed with each new version upload)

 1. A way to push the leaderboard to a website so everyone can view any attempt.